flipperdevices/flipperzero-firmware/README.md

 ## Hardware Setup

-The [interfaces](interfaces) directory contains Eagle schematics for a RC2014 module that handles the controller port addressing for two players, breaking out the 8 data line inputs as well as the mode select line.
+The [interface](interface) directory contains Eagle schematics for a RC2014 module that handles the controller port addressing for two players, breaking out the 8 data line inputs as well as the mode select line.
 This can actually be used for different controller implementations and is slightly more flexible than the actual [ColecoVision] spec.